matestack/matestack-ui-core/docs/concepts/component.md

   def response
     components {
       div id: "div-on-page" do
-        # below is our component
+        # below is the reference to the custom component
-        component1
+        custom_component1
       end
     }
   end